gubskaia/programming-language-lab5/README.md

-# Laboratory Work №5
-## Vite React Blog Application
+# Vite React Blog Application

 A simple blog application built with React, TypeScript, and CSS.
 This app displays a list of blog posts from a local JSON file and includes a basic navigation bar.